Luke-Mueller/weather-app/README.md

 This project includes the use of class-based components.
 I am building a blackjack app called THE NATURAL which uses hooks with functional components.
 Check it out, as well!

 To use the weather app, please open the Weather App folder in your IDE and run `npm install` and then `npm start` in the built-in console.
+The app will be available on http://localhost:3000.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).